Learn as You Work

-Internships are a great way to learn and apply your skills you have learned in your KCTC Program.
+Internships are a great way to learn and apply the skills you have learned in your KCTC Program.
 Internships assist students in:

-- Understanding the responsibilities of what the career by doing the job tasks.
+- Understanding the responsibilities of the career by doing the job tasks.

 - Practicing communication, conflict, and teamwork skills while doing a job.